m-murasovs/amazon-bestsellers-scraper/README.md

 # Amazon Best Sellers Crawler

-The Actor crawls the Amazon Best Sellers categories and extracts the 100 top selling items.
+The actor crawls the Amazon Best Sellers categories and extracts the 100 top selling items.
 It extracts the item's name, price, URL, and its thumbnail image.

+By default, the actor extracts the 37 main Best Seller subcategories.
+A further level of crawl depth can be added, which also extracts the top selling items from the first level of the main categories' sub-divisions.

-The Actor can currently extract the .com, .co.uk, .de, .fr, .es, and .it domains.
+The actor can currently extract the .com, .co.uk, .de, .fr, .es, and .it domains.
 If you would like to add support for another domain, please get in touch or edit the source code [yourself](https://github.com/m-murasovs/amazon-bestsellers-scraper).

 ## Use cases